 McGwire reportedly came upon the boiler in the basement of a local gallery during a wine tasting event.

-During a one-on-one with Trigger Alert columnist D.R.
+During a one-on-one with Brown Valley Observer columnist D.R.
 Everend, McGwire explained, “I found the boiler in a gallery outside of McKeesport, Pennsylvania.
 I was there for a wine tasting and a local viewing in mid-October but I found pretty much everything to be absolute drivel, which is not entirely unusual.
 I was feeling a little peaked so I stumbled out into a hall and down some stairs and there it was, right in the basement, this bold statement in rust emblazoned across this old boiler.
 I asked the gallery who was responsible, but they couldn’t put their finger on an answer.
 So, I took some photos, I asked some of the finest minds in the art world, but no could tell me who was behind the rust painting on the boiler.”

 Nearly a month into his search, McGwire issued a press release on November 11 offering the generous $1 million dollar prize for anyone who could tell him who had painted the rust on the boiler.